 Pharmacovigilance, also known as drug safety, plays a vitally important role in assessing the risk/benefit of pharmaceutical products and ensuring that they are safe for use in patients.
 However, career development in this field can often be difficult, particularly for those who are not physicians.
 Here are our top tips to help you to further your pharmacovigilance career.

 With the exception of drug safety physicians, most pharmacovigilance professionals start their career in a case processing role, such as a drug safety associate or pharmacovigilance officer.
 Case processing largely involves entering patient reported side-effects of pharmaceutical products into a database to be evaluated by risk management teams.
 From there, career progression in pharmacovigilance will typically take one of two possible routes: the line management route, in which successive levels include senior drug safety officer, manager and director; or the more technical route, which includes signal detection, risk management and epidemiology roles such as senior pharmacovigilance scientists, risk management specialists and senior vigilance managers.
-Making this step can be challenging for many reasons including high competition for senior roles and a lack of opportunity to gain exposure to the necessary skills required in more technical roles.
+Making this step can be challenging for many reasons including high competition for senior roles and a lack of opportunity to gain exposure to the necessary skills required in more technical pharmacovigilance jobs.

 Signal detection roles require a much higher degree of scientific knowledge than do processing roles and candidates should be able to identify trends in data to uncover the underlying reasons for patient side-effects, skills are gained through both experience and training.
 If your company does not offer training in these areas, there are organisations that provide training courses such as The Pharmaceutical Information and Pharmacovigilance Association (PIPA).

-Risk management roles in drug safety are senior positions that exist to identify and evaluate the health risks of pharmaceutical drugs that are identified by the case processing and signal detection teams.
+Risk management jobs in drug safety are senior positions that exist to identify and evaluate the health risks of pharmaceutical drugs that are identified by the case processing and signal detection teams.
 These roles will produce reports on risk/benefit analysis and make recommendations to drug safety physicians on actions that need to be taken, such as alterations to the dose that patients are prescribed.

-What are the barriers to career progression?
+What are the barriers to career progression in pharmacovigilance?

 It can be particularly difficult for those looking to make the transition from case processing into senior technical roles, such as signal detection and risk management, because the stakes are so high for pharmaceutical companies to effectively manage drug safety that candidates for these roles usually require proven experience in a similar role to be considered.
 Many jobseekers who apply for senior and technical pharmacovigilance jobs have several years of solid experience in case processing yet they do not qualify for senior technical drug safety jobs at pharmaceutical companies.